 The Lakefront Restaurant at Theater on the Lake

-Acclaimed Chicago chef Cleetus Friedman helms The Lakefront Restaurant, part of the Theater on the Lake.
+The Lakefront Restaurant, part of the Theater on the Lake, is Chicago’s only year-round lakefront restaurant.
 The 125-seat farm-centric restaurant can host private dinners, and features the seasonal 80-seat Skyline Patio with breathtaking Lake Michigan and skyline views.
 The year-round Theater on the Lake, which has been hosting off-Loop shows for 65 years, includes a 330-seat main theatre.
 The building dates back to 1920, and was designed by Prairie School architect Dwight H. Perkins, who also designed Lincoln Park Zoo’s Café Brauer and the nearby North Pond restaurant.

 Budweiser Brickhouse Tavern